mattszein/pro-rails/README.md

 ### Real-time — [AnyCable](https://anycable.io/) + Hotwire

 AnyCable replaces Action Cable with a standalone WebSocket server written in Go, backed by Redis pub/sub.
 It handles far more concurrent connections at far lower memory usage than the Rails-native alternative.
-Crucially, there is no RPC call back into the Rails process for every message — the Go server handles broadcasting independently, which is what makes it genuinely scalable.
 JWT authentication is configured for secure stream verification without round-tripping Rails.
 Turbo Streams and Stimulus handle the frontend reactivity without a JS framework.

 ### Background Jobs — [Solid Queue](https://github.com/rails/solid-queue)